lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 }
 ```

-*Remember that to be able to send JSON you will need to add the proper `Content-Type` header`.*
+*Remember that to be able to send JSON you will need to add the proper `Content-Type` header.*

-You will be provided a user or just ask for one by contacting the me.
+You will be provided a user or just ask for one by contacting me.

 ### Login Response

-In the response of the login you fill find some information already.
+In the response of the login you fill find some information.

 ```json
 {